- ✎ Updated

 FAR, REG & AUD CORE Sections + BAR, TCP & ISC DISCIPLINE Formats

-Financial Accounting & Reporting (FAR) , Regulation (REG) and Auditing & Attestation (AUD) are all formatted similarly.
+Financial Accounting & Reporting (FAR), Regulation (REG) and Auditing & Attestation (AUD) are all formatted similarly.
 You can expect to have 50% of your exam be multiple choice and the other 50% be task-based simulations (TBS).
+The same 50/50 split applies to BAR and TCP.
+ISC is the exception: it weights MCQs at 60% and TBS at 40%.

 For each of these sections you will have 2 testlets of multiple choice as follows: